 MAPS & NAVIGATION

-Although the Motu Trails are well signposted, carrying the official Motu trail map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The map can be downloaded from the trail website, which also provides the latest trail status and updates.
+Although the Motu Trails are well signposted, carrying the official Motu trail map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The map can be downloaded from the trail website.

 WEATHER & RIDING SEASON